linked-db/linked-ql/README.md

 then you've faced the problem that this defeciency in databases creates!
 But what if databases magically got to do the heavy lifting?

-Meet Linked QL's little addition to your database that does exactly that and lets you alter your DB carefree, but in the safety net of some behind-the-scenes magic that snapshots your schema before each alteration!
+Meet Linked QL's little addition to your database that does exactly that and lets you alter your DB carefree, but in the safety net of some behind-the-scenes magic that snapshots the relevant schemas before each alteration!
 Meet Automatic Schema Savepoints and Rollbacks!

-You:
+You alter your schema and get back a reference to the savepoint automatically created for you:

 ```js
 // Alter schema